zmertens/Corners/README.md

    ```

 5. **Access the API:**
-   The API will be available at `http://localhost:3000/mazes`.
+   The API will be available at `http://localhost:3000/api/` endpoints.

 ## Deployment